Chart Color Schemes

 Caroline Springs has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 32 projects that may affect this region.
-Notable projects include Modeina Estate, Masall Estate, WestWood Estate, and Lake Caroline Master Plan & Activation Strategy.
-The following details the most relevant projects.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects likely affecting this region.
+Notable initiatives are Modeina Estate, Masall Estate, WestWood Estate, and Lake Caroline Master Plan & Activation Strategy.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.